Noyhaaa/sentiment_analysis_nbow/README.md

 # Movie Sentiment Analysis with NBOW

 This repository contains a simple implementation project of an NBOW (Naive Bag-of-Words) model for sentiment analysis of cinema movies.
-The model is trained on the IMDb dataset, which consists of movie reviews along with their sentiment (positive or negative).
+The model is trained on the IMDB [dataset](https://huggingface.co/datasets/stanfordnlp/imdb), which consists of movie reviews along with their sentiment (positive or negative).
 The goal of this project is to provide a basic understanding of setting up a sentiment prediction model.

 ## How to Use